quic/qidk/Solutions/VisionSolution2-ImageSuperResolution/README.md

 ### About "Image Super Resolution"

-- Current project is an sample Android application for AI-based Image Super Resolution using [Qualcomm® Neural Processing SDK for AI](https://developer.qualcomm.com/sites/default/files/docs/snpe/index.html) framework.
+- Current project is an sample Android application for AI-based Image Super Resolution using <b>Qualcomm® Neural Processing SDK for AI </b> framework.
 - Model used in this sample is : **Collapsible Linear Blocks for Super-Efficient Super Resolution** (*https://arxiv.org/abs/2103.09404*)
 - SESR model is also part of AIMET Model Zoo (*https://github.com/quic/aimet-model-zoo/#pytorch-model-zoo*)
 - This sample enhances input image resolution by 2x along width, and height.
 If input resolution is wxh, output resolution will be 2*w x 2*h